 CYP3A4 inhibitors (e.g. ketoconazole, voriconazole, clarithromycin, ritonavir): avoid co-administration these may increase plasma concentrations of sunitinib.
+If unable to avoid co-administration consider reducing the dose of sunitinib to 25mg daily.

 Grapefruit and grapefruit juice: avoid as an inhibitor of CYP3A4 and may increase plasma concentrations of sunitinib.